chack666/ImportantDocuments/README.md

 🎓 Temporary Graduation Document

-An official or provisional document confirming the completion of my academic program while the final diploma is being processed.
+An official or provisional document confirming the completion of my academic program while the final diploma is being processed.(To be delivered on May 2026)